Teamwork and collaboration. You’ve heard these terms used before. Probably interchangeably, in fact.

 They would collectively come up with the best way to tackle the newsletter.
 It may mean certain employees work together on a section while others work together on the design.

 Either way, it’s much more of a free-flowing process than teamwork.
 Of course, everyone is still on the same team when in collaborative spaces.

 But the actions taken to achieve a common goal are created together.
 Not predetermined by a single individual.

-Both teamwork and collaboration rely on respect between team members
+Collaborative teamwork relies on respect between each team member

 No matter what, every team needs to foster respect for each of its team members in order to function.
 If there is a leader, that leader needs to be respected.